BarbeRousseLibre/hermessenger/docs/HOW-IT-WORKS.md

 ## After sending

-Regarding the returned code from PHPMailer, will then move the mail file into ' var/mail_dir/ACCEPTED ' or ' var/mail_dir/REJECTED '.
+Regarding the returned code from PHPMailer, will move the mail file into ' var/mail_dir/ACCEPTED ' or ' var/mail_dir/REJECTED '.

 **It's important to note : If PHPMailer return true, it does NOT MEANS YOUR MAIL IS ACTUALLY SENDED TO THE MAILBOX.
 The recipient server could reject it for many reasons.**